 - Quantum Computing: Simulate molecular interactions with quantum-level accuracy for ultra-precise binding predictions

-"AI doesn't replace medicinal chemists—it amplifies their creativity.
+"AI doesn't replace medicinal chemists.
+It amplifies their creativity.
 By automating the tedious exploration of chemical space, AI frees chemists to focus on the hard problems: interpreting biological data, designing clever synthetic routes, and translating molecular insights into therapeutic strategies."

 Key Takeaways for Pharmaceutical Organizations